kdhenderson/applied_stat_ml_case_studies/README.md

    - Regularization techniques (dropout, activation functions)
    - Learning rate scheduling and optimizer selection
    - Model evaluation and generalization to independent test data

+7. **Cost-Sensitive Classification with XGBoost and Neural Networks**
+   - Business-driven classification with cost minimization objective
+   - Dataset with unnamed features for binary classification
+   - Implementation of XGBoost and neural network models
+   - Hyperparameter optimization and model selection
+   - Cross-validation with out-of-fold predictions
+   - Threshold tuning to minimize misclassification costs

 ## Contributing